MOT campaign in support of the restoration of art institutions

 MOT

-Based on the UNESCO list and data from the Ministry of Culture and Information Policy of Ukraine, we have selected six damaged art institutions in need of reconstruction assistance and located in Ukrainian-controlled territories (as of August 2023).
+Based on the UNESCO list and data from the Ministry of Culture and Information Policy of Ukraine, we have selected damaged art institutions in need of reconstruction support that are located in Ukrainian-controlled territories (as of September 2023).

 Who's doing the restoration?